josephinedesplanques/CART315-repo/Process/Journal.md

 The Breakout is now finally implemented, the main issue that arises is: when you “hide”, you need the game to freeze perhaps? like if you pressed “pause”.
 That’s something Jolene worked on.
 She also worked on the scene transitions.

-We fixed a few of the errors and made sure everything runs smoothly.
+We fixed a few of the errors and made sure everything runs smoothly enough.

 We are definitely curious about how people are going to feel aout the game.
 We have a lot of doubts about a few things and playtest and feedback is going to be valuable and help us see things we haven't noticed.

+This week definitely made me realize how even the smallest things can take forever, and how the learning curve this semester has been big but at least I feel like I will be way more efficient in my next projects.

 # Iterative Prototype 5 - 02.04.26